 To ask the Scottish Government whether it plans to seek changes to the appeals process employed by the Scottish Public Services Ombudsman.

-To ask the Scottish Government whether it has considered alternative appeals process models employed by other ombudsmen with a view to seeking changes to the process for complainants unhappy with initial decisions made by the Scottish Public Services Ombudsman.
+To ask the Scottish Government whether it would seek to change the appeals process for complainants unhappy with initial decisions made by the Scottish Public Services Ombudsman in an independent Scotland.

 To ask the Scottish Government whether it has discussed with any other body the possibility of changes to the appeals process for complainants unhappy with initial decisions made by the Scottish Public Services Ombudsman.